-This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us, and how Martin Currie complies with its responsibilities under applicable data protection laws, including, when and to the extent in force, the Data Protection Act 1998, the General Data Protection Regulation (Regulation (EU) 2016/679) and the Privacy and Electronic Communications Regulation 2003 ("Data Protection Laws").
-Please read the policy carefully.
+This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us, and how Martin Currie complies with its responsibilities under applicable data protection laws, including, when and to the extent in force, the United Kingdom’s Data Protection Act 2018, the General Data Protection Regulation (Regulation (EU) 2016/679) and the Privacy and Electronic Communications Regulation 2003 ("Data Protection Laws").
+Please read the notice carefully.

 For the purposes of the Data Protection Laws, the data controller of your personal information is Martin Currie (Holdings) Limited of Saltire Court, 20 Castle Terrace, Edinburgh EH1 2ES.

 To the extent any information you provide or which we obtain from the Martin Currie websites constitutes personal data, we have set procedures for the use of that information.
 We may obtain personal information from your IP address, operating system and web browser that you use to access our website or by some other means (such as via a business card).
 You may also provide us with personal information if you contact us by email, telephone or letter.
 If we invite you to submit any information about yourself or your organisation, the purpose of this request will be made clear.

 We may collect the following information from institutional investors:

 - individual contact details (including email address, telephone number and postal address);

 We may collect the following information from individual investors.

 - contact details (including email address, telephone number and postal address);